Cubeir/Vanilla-RTX/README.md

+# Vanilla-RTX
-Vanilla RTX Resource Pack for Minecraft with RTX.
+Vanilla RTX Resource Pack for Minecraft with Ray Tracing.

 ⚠️ Windows 10/11 - Bedrock Edition +1.21.70 Only ⚠️